 Most of the monitors we tested have average sound quality and clarity that isn't too muffled or muted.
 Most had bright high tones without a lot of mid-range or lower tones.
 This isn't a deal breaker, but it does make baby's cries even harsher than they already are.

-Infant Optics DXR-8 (above right), which earned the highest video quality score for the dedicated monitors.
+These photos show daytime images for the Nest Cam Indoor Wi-Fi (above left), which earned a perfect 10 of 10 for video, and the Infant Optics DXR-8 (above right), which earned the highest video quality score for the dedicated monitors.

 Ease of Use

 The Philips Avent SCD630 is the easiest to use dedicated option with a score of 8 of 10.
-This monitor is a plug and play option that pairs the camera and parent unit itself.
-The parent unit has very few buttons, with the most frequently used buttons on the face of the unit.
+This monitor is a plug and play that pairs the camera and parent unit by itself.
+The parent unit has very few buttons, with the most frequently used buttons are on the face of the unit.
 The menu options are relatively intuitive with not much chance of taking a wrong turn or getting buried in a file menu system you can't get out of.
 The menu could be easier to use, but we think most parents will stick to the buttons on the front of the unit after a few weeks of regular use.
 The Levana Lila has fewer features and is even easier to use, thanks to a lack of convoluted menu options.